Trade Forex Trading

 CHF - 9 % of all trading transactions

-US Dollar or USD - the United States dollar is the main currency of the world.
-It's used as the standard measure of all other currencies which are transacted in the market.
-All other currencies are generally quoted in terms of US dollar.
+United States Dollar or USD - the North American dollar is the primary currency globally.
+It is utilized as the benchmark measure for all other currencies that are exchanged in the marketplace.
+All other monies are generally stated relative to the US dollar.

-In the FX market the dollar is traded and transacted against other major currencies, these are Euro, Japanese Yen, British Pound and Swiss Franc.
+On the FX market, the dollar is exchanged with other major currencies, including the Euro, Japanese Yen, British Pound, and Swiss Franc.

-Euro or EUR - Euro has got a strong international influence because it represents 17 EU Zone member countries of EuroZone Monetary Union.
-Because the Euro represents 17 economies, this makes the Euro the second most traded currency after the US dollar.
+The Euro or EUR has a big impact around the world because it stands for 17 countries in the EU Zone that are part of the EuroZone Monetary Union.
+Because the Euro stands for 17 economies, it is the second most traded currency after the US dollar.

 After classifying the currencies, there are two categories: